nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Tasks-related Features

-### Add a task
+### Adding a task
-Adds task into task list
+Adds task into task list.

 Format: `t add m/MODULE d/DESCRIPTION`
 * Adds a task to the task list.
 * MODULE refers to the module which the task belongs to.
 * DESCRIPTION refers to the task description to be shown.
-* If MODULE is empty or does not exist in module list, an error message will be displayed.
+* MODULE has to exist in the module list and be a valid module with at least 6 characters long with the first two being alphabetic characters.
+Otherwise, an error message will be displayed.
 * If DESCRIPTION is empty, an error message will be displayed.

-Examples:
+Example:

-`t add m/CS2105 d/Assignment 1` adds CS2105 Assignment 1 task into the task list.
+`t add m/CS2105 d/Assignment 1` adds a task with the module as 'CS2105' and description as 'Assignment 1' into the task list.

 ### Deleting task function [Coming Soon in v1.2]
 Deletes the specified task according to the index given